Up for Trekking? - Part:II

 - A frontal lamp or an electric torch

 - Some sort of self-inflating mattress

-- Hiking shoes (Hunter-shoes as we call in India, I recommend at least one-size extra)
+- Hiking shoes (Hunter-shoes as we call them in India, I recommend at least one-size extra)

 - Extra pairs of shoe-laces

-- At least four pairs (my magic figure this time) of good warm socks (if your trek includes snow-picks, you will need to put two pairs of socks on for good fitting of shoes and protection from chilling cold)
+- At least four pairs (my magic figure this time) of good warm socks (if your trek includes snow picks, you will need to put two pairs of socks on for good-fitting shoes and protection from chilling cold)